jloughry/Unicode/README.md

 - Put the new [code points](#update20140204) in the font.

-- Fix the axial tilt of the crescent moon SLEEP symbol to match the [precise drawing](http://energy.lbl.gov/controls/publications/moonsymbol-brown.pdf) and [explanation](http://energy.lbl.gov/controls/publications/moonsymbol020621.pdf) of the drawing.<sup>[6](#ref6)</sup>
+- Fix the axial tilt of the crescent moon POWER SLEEP SYMBOL to match the [precise drawing](http://energy.lbl.gov/controls/publications/moonsymbol-brown.pdf) and [explanation](http://energy.lbl.gov/controls/publications/moonsymbol020621.pdf) of the drawing.<sup>[6](#ref6)</sup>